sahat/hackathon-starter/README.md

 app.get('/escape-velocity', homeController.escapeVelocity);
 ```

-Restart the server (if you are not using **nodemon**), then you should see the new template at [http://localhost:8080/escape-velocity](http://localhost:8080/escape-velocity).
+Restart the server (if you are not using **nodemon**); then you should see the new template at [http://localhost:8080/escape-velocity](http://localhost:8080/escape-velocity).

 I will stop right here, but if you would like to use this template as more than just a single page, take a look at how these Pug templates work: `layout.pug` - base template, `index.pug` - home page, `partials/header.pug` - Bootstrap navbar, `partials/footer.pug` - sticky footer.
 You will have to manually break it apart into smaller pieces.
 Figure out which part of the template you want to keep the same on all pages - that's your new `layout.pug`.
 Then, each page that changes, be it `index.pug`, `about.pug`, `contact.pug`
 will be embedded in your new `layout.pug` via `block content`.
 Use existing templates as a reference.

-This is a rather lengthy process, and templates you get from elsewhere,
-might have yet another grid system.
+This is a rather lengthy process, and templates you get from elsewhere might have yet another grid system.
 That's why I chose *Bootstrap* for the Hackathon Starter.
  Many people are already familiar with *Bootstrap*, plus it's easy to get started with it if you have never used *Bootstrap*.
  You can also buy many beautifully designed *Bootstrap* themes at [Themeforest](http://themeforest.net/), and use them as a drop-in replacement for Hackathon Starter.
 However, if you would like to go with a completely custom HTML/CSS design, this should help you to get started!